pandas-dev/pandas/doc/source/10min.rst

 HDF5
 ~~~~

-Reading and writing to :ref:`HDFStores <io.hdf5>`
+Reading and writing to :ref:`HDFStores <io.hdf5>`.

-Writing to a HDF5 Store
+Writing to a HDF5 Store.

 .. ipython:: python

    df.to_hdf('foo.h5','df')

-Reading from a HDF5 Store
+Reading from a HDF5 Store.

 .. ipython:: python